nicksarris/Google_ML/Allstate_Cleaned/README.md

 ### Competition Scripts

-**Below is documentation for all of the scripts included in my solution.
-For each script, I'll explain each of the functions (variables, returns, etc.) and include other notes as necessary**
+Below is documentation for all of the scripts included in my solution.
+For each script, I'll explain each of the functions (variables, returns, etc.) and include other notes as necessary

 ---

-allstate_cleaned.ipynb -
+*allstate_cleaned.ipynb* - Functions - seed_everything, encode, mungeskewed, fair_obj, xg_eval_mae
+*allstate_cleaned.ipynb* - Returns - output_data.csv